All yoga lovers have their favourite books. Ones that have inspired and influenced their yoga journeys. But, which are

 Power Yoga‘s author Leah Cullis worked with power yoga pioneer Baron Baptiste.
 Today, she teaches how to build meaningful yoga practice based on personal experience.
 So your practice works for your body, your lifestyle and your individual goals.

 “Leah is a brilliant teacher and leader, and she masterfully distills the teachings into practical and actionable steps”Baron Baptiste

 New York Times Bestselling Author

-As the most-up-to-date text on the subject, Power Yoga begins with chapters detailing the power of yoga, power principles and focus.
-Before moving onto chapters dedicated solely to poses and postures.
-All of which are clearly explained and include modifications to alter difficulty.
+Power Yoga is the most-up-to-date text on the subject.
+It begins with chapters detailing the power of yoga, power principles and focus.
+It then moves on to chapters dedicated to yoga postures and poses.
+The authors also include and explain modifications to alter difficulty.

-Each of these chapters includes simple yoga sequences ranging from five to 60 minutes long.
-Making it the ideal text for both yoga instructors and enthusiasts.
-Plus, there are also specific sequences for running, cycling, team sports and more are included.
+Each chapter includes simple yoga sequences ranging from five to 60 minutes.
+Making it ideal for yoga instructors and enthusiasts alike.
+Specific sequences for running, cycling, team sports and more are included.
 Power Yoga empowers you to develop focus, balance and purpose beyond the yoga mat.

-Power yoga is growing in popularity, so much so we’ve published two titles on the subject in last year.
+Power yoga is so popular we published two books on it this year.
 For more on power yoga, check out Teaching Power Yoga for Sports.

 Yoga for Athletes is an ideal resource for elite and everyday athletes looking for that added edge.
 Beginning with an aptly named chapter ‘Why do Yoga?’ you’ll find out why athletes (of all abilities) should take up the practice.
 Featuring hundreds of photos, the guide clearly shows the poses and breathing techniques athletes can use to improve performance.
 As well as, reduce the risk of injury and maximise their training.

 Author and instructor Ryanne Cunningham has worked with some top names in sport.
 She’s helped keep some of the toughest NFL players on the field as well as some of the top endurance athletes running longer and stronger.
 Yoga for Athletes features step-by-step instruction, expert advice and pose variations for some of the world’s most popular sports, including:

 - American Football

 - and more!

 Yoga for Athletes is designed for any athlete, whatever your ability.
 From those weekend enthusiasts to professional athletes.